Atika bint Zayd: Death of Zubayr

 among those who remain, who come and go ...

 If you have killed a Muslim, then you must suffer the penalty for murder.

 It was at this point that people began to say: "Let a man who wants to be a shahid marry Atika bint Zayd!"

 Afterwards, the fourth caliph of Islam Ali himself proposed to her, but she told him, "I would not want you to die, O cousin of the Prophet."
 Despite that, Ali ended up dying a shaheed anyway, which changed her as well as people's views.

 Last marriage

 Atika's fifth and final husband was Ali's own son, Husayn, who was over twenty years younger than she was.
-He was also reckoned a shahid because he was killed at the Battle of Karbala in October 680; However, Atika apparently predeceased him.
+He was also reckoned a shahid because he was killed at the Battle of Karbala in October 680, though Atika apparently predeceased him.

 Death

 Atika died in 672 during the reign of Umayyad caliph Mu'awiya I.